islubin/office-docs-powershell/teams/teams-ps/teams/Get-Team.md

 Accept wildcard characters: False
 ```

-### -MailNickName
+### -Alias
-Specify the mail nick name (also known as alias) of the team that is being returned.
+Specify the alias (also known as mailnickname) of the team that is being returned.
 This is a unique identifier and returns exact match.

 ```yaml
 Type: String